-Rather than washing grease down the drain, Dorchester County encourages residents to safely dispose of turkey fryer oil and cooking grease at one of twelve convenience sites, throughout the County.
+Rather than washing grease down the drain, Dorchester County encourages residents to safely dispose of fryer oil and cooking grease at one of twelve convenience sites, throughout the County.

 The collected cooking oil and grease will be recycled into biodiesel or biogas, which reduces landfill waste and produces an alternative fuel that is clean and green.

 When you have finished cooking, collect liquid grease and oils in a sealable container that you can take to your nearest Convenience Site to be recycled.